open-ephys/commutator-docs/source/sma-commutator/user-guide/digital-control/bonsai-headstage64-automate.rst

 How to Automate Commutation with Bonsai and Headstage-64
 ****************************************************************

-This guide instructs how to use Bonsai software to automate commutation of the tether between an ephys head stage mounted on a freely moving animal and stationary DAQ.
+This guide instructs how to use Bonsai software to automate commutation of the tether between a headstage-64 mounted on a freely moving animal and a stationary DAQ.

 #.
 Mount the commutator and establish all electrical connections according to the information found in the :doc:`Mounting and Connecting <../mount-connect>` section of this user guide

 #.
 Download and configure Bonsai:

-    ..
-TODO:: Finishing modifying this for automating the headstage64 commutation

     #. `Download and Install Bonsai <https://bonsai-rx.org/docs/articles/installation.html>`_ if you haven't already
     #.
-Open Bonsai and `install the necessary package <https://bonsai-rx.org/docs/articles/packages.html>`_: *Bonsai.StarterPack*, *Bonsai.StarterPack*, and *Bonsai.StarterPack*
+Open Bonsai and `install the necessary packages <https://bonsai-rx.org/docs/articles/packages.html>`_: *Bonsai.StarterPack* and *Bonsai.Onix*
     #.
 Download and open the .bonsai file (also known as workflow) for automating commutation using data from the headstage-64's on-board IMU sensor or external Lighthouse sensor

         .. raw:: html